Mohsin241002/Freshoop/VERCEL_DEPLOYMENT.md

    - Test adding items to cart
    - Test the checkout process
    - Verify admin dashboard access
+   - Check that API requests are reaching the Render backend

 4. **Set up Custom Domain (Optional):**
    - Go to Vercel project settings → Domains
    - Add your custom domain
-   - Update environment variables with your custom domain
+   - Update FRONTEND_URL on Render with your custom domain

 ## Troubleshooting

 ### API Requests Failing
-- Verify `VITE_API_URL` is set correctly to your Vercel deployment URL
+- Verify `VITE_API_URL` is set to `https://freshoop.onrender.com/api`
-- Check that all server environment variables are set in Vercel dashboard
+- Check that the Render backend is running and accessible
-- Review Vercel function logs for errors
+- Review Render logs for backend errors
+- Test the backend directly: `https://freshoop.onrender.com/api/health`

 ### Authentication Issues
 - Verify Supabase environment variables are correct
 - Check that redirect URLs are properly configured in Supabase
-- Ensure `JWT_SECRET` is the same across deployments
+- Ensure the Render backend has the correct JWT_SECRET

 ### CORS Errors
-- Verify `FRONTEND_URL` environment variable matches your deployment URL
+- Verify Render backend has your Vercel URL in `FRONTEND_URL`
-- Check server logs in Vercel for CORS-related errors
+- Check Render server logs for CORS-related errors
+- Ensure CORS is properly configured on the Render backend

 ### Images Not Loading
 - Verify `VITE_PEXELS_API_KEY` is set correctly